 This item comprises exclusively commission accounted for relating to the next financial year recognised taking into account straight-line amortisation.
 All deferred acquisition costs are current.
-The deferred commissions relating to the Group's cedants declined to $\bigcirc 0.4$ million at the end of 2017 as a result of the reduction by the amount of the estimated slid-
+The deferred commissions relating to the Group's cedants declined to €0.4 million at the end of 2017 as a result of the reduction by the amount of the estimated sliding scale commission based on premiums written and expected incurred loss ratios of proportional treaties, which would be accounted for if such incurred loss ratios should realise.
+The deferred commissions relating to the extra-group portfolio rose by €1.1 million, moving in line with the growth in unearned premiums of the portfolio.